Voices in Montessori Podcast

 Tuesday Mar 05, 2024

-Sylvia Glassco joins the podcast to share how the Adolescent Community prepares students for high school and beyond.
+Sylvia Glassco joins the Voices in Montessori podcast, hosted by Tamara Sheesley Balis, to share how the Adolescent Community prepares students for high school and beyond.
 As they straddle the line between childhood and adulthood, their time in the Adolescent Community is a time of skill building.
 Students need to be comfortable with drafting and revision as a writing process; entering into a math problem and searching for a way to represent it; and using evidence to support an argument.
 They must build executive functioning and self-regulation skills.
 They must discover what kind of learners they are and build the self-advocacy skills they need in the adult world.
 They must be empowered to make meaningful contributions.

 Sylvia discusses how all this skill building is interwoven through a rigorous academic curriculum, how students engage in formative and summative assessment (without traditional letter grades), and how Microeconomy work provides Adolescents the opportunities to build many of these skills while working as a team, experiencing failure, and overcoming challenges.